 The Van Cat only made its way to the United States sometime around the 1970s/1980s.
 It was carefully bred by only a few individuals, as it is today, in order to maintain the breed standard.
 In 1985 and 1988 the Van Cat was recognized by the Cat Fanciers Association and The International Cat Association, respectively.

 While the breed is recognized in countries all over the world, it is predominantly found in its home region in Turkey as it is widely considered as a national treasure there.
 However, even in Turkey the breed is more often found in the wild than as a domesticated pet.

 Quick Facts About the Van Cat

 The Van Cat is a beautiful breed with so many fascinating facts stemming from its long history and its presence all over the world.
 We’ll try our best to cover all of these wonderful facts throughout this article.
-However, the list below is some of the top facts you might want to know about the Van Cat.
-From height, size and weight to coat color and length, these are some of the most important things to know about this beautiful breed!
+The list below is some of the top facts you might want to know about the Van Cat – from height, size and weight to coat color and length, these are some of the most important things to know about this beautiful breed!

 - An incredibly interesting and unique feature of this breed’s appearance is its unique eye color.
 The Van Cat often has two differently colored eyes.
 While these can vary in shade and hue, the most common colors are blue, green or amber and appear in any combination.
 However, odd eye color isn’t always a desirable feature, particularly to Western pet owners, so Van Cats are often selectively bred to ensure they have matching eye color.